 \subsection{Graphoids, graphs and redundancy}

-The central observation of this paper is that a graphical model usually entails more CI-statements than the ones necessary to identify their Markov-equivalence class, as in \cref{ex:motivation}.
-I.e., \dominik{is it good style to start with i.e.?} \philipp{no, but it safes space ;)} the space of independence models entailed by a graphical model is typically smaller than the space of possible independence models.
-These tests are our candidates to be used for error detection and correction, which motivates the following definition.
+The central observation of this paper is that a graphical model usually entails more CI-statements than the ones necessary to identify its Markov equivalence class, as in \cref{ex:motivation}.
+In other words, the space of independence models entailed by a graphical model is typically smaller than the space of possible independence models.
+The additional tests are our candidates to be used for error detection and correction, which motivates the following definition.

-\begin{definition}[graphical redundancy] Let $L$ be a set of CI-statements and $s\not\in L$ be another CI-statement.
+\begin{definition}[GM-redundancy] Let $L$ be a set of CI-statements and $s\not\in L$ be another CI-statement.
 Let $\cG$ be a set of graphical models.
-We call $s$ \emph{graphically redundant} w.r.t. $\cG$ and $L$ if $\{s\}\subseteq M_G$ whenever $L\subseteq M_G$ for any graph $G\in \cG$. \end{definition} \todo{In camera-ready write out wrt.} Note that this definition is with respect to a set of (previous) CI-tests \emph{and} a class of graphical models.
-The former depends on the specific algorithm used for discovery, while the latter depends on the assumptions that we make about the data. \dominik{these remarks before and after are a bit confusing, I would be more explicit by saying that ${\cal G}$ is the set of graphs consistent with the tests made, subject to faithfulness.} In \cref{ex:motivation}, both $X_1\not\perp X_2\mid Y$ and $X_1\not\perp Y\mid X_2$ are graphically redundant with respect to the marginal independence tests, as they follow in every DAG that represents the given marginal CI-statements faithfully.
+We call $s$ \emph{graphical-model-redundant} (GM-redundant) w.r.t. $\cG$ and $L$ if $\{s\}\subseteq M_G$ whenever $L\subseteq M_G$ for any graph $G\in \cG$. \end{definition} \todo{In camera-ready write out wrt.} Note that this definition is with respect to a set of (previous) CI-tests \emph{and} a class of graphical models.
+The former depends on the specific algorithm used for discovery, while the latter depends on the assumptions that we make about the data. \dominik{these remarks before and after are a bit confusing, I would be more explicit by saying that ${\cal G}$ is the set of graphs consistent with the tests made, subject to faithfulness.} In \cref{ex:motivation}, both $X_1\not\ind X_2\mid Y$ and $X_1\not\ind Y\mid X_2$ are GM-redundant with respect to the marginal independence tests, as they hold in every DAG that represents the given marginal CI-statements faithfully.